Permitting

 The traditional way is for a site to have a suitably trained person, either someone with a Certificate of Technical Competence or someone who is Deemed Competent on the site, depending on the level of permit.
 'Competence' used to last for life once a person had passed the course or been approved as Deemed Competent, but as from 1 March 2009, all CoTC and DC holders will be required to pass a test of Continuing Competence every two years with the first test being required before 1 March 2012.
 WAMITAB is the main awarding body for CoTC who have produced an extremely comprehensive FAQ.

-A new system has now been introduced where a business - rather than an individual - gain put in place the necessary procedures on the back of ISO 9001 to be able to demonstrate that it has suitably competent people.
+A new system has now been introduced where a business – rather than an individual – gain put in place the necessary procedures on the back of ISO 9001 to be able to demonstrate that it has suitably competent people.
 This means that a site is not just dependent on one person, but is able to satisfy the competence requirements through its processes.
-This system has been devised by the Environmental Services Association and the Skills Council.
+This system is called the Competence Management Scheme and has been devised by the Energy and Utlity Skills Council with the Environmental Services Association.

 Guidance on Operator Competence has been produced by the Environment Agency for England and Wales.